flenniken/statictea/docs/vartypes.md

 # strToParamType

-Return the parameter type for the given string.
+Return the parameter type for the given string, e.g. "int" to ptInt.

 ```nim
 func strToParamType(str: string): ParamType